 The Legal Nurse Consultant is a licensed registered nurse who performs a critical analysis of health care facts and issues and their outcomes for the legal profession, health care professional, and others, as appropriate.
-With a strong educational and experiential background, the legal nurse consultant is qualified to assess adherence to standards of health care practice as it applies to nursing and health care professions.
+With a strong educational and experiential background, the legal nurse consultant is qualified to assess adherence to standards of health care practice as it applies to nurses and health care professionals.

 Parameters of legal nurse consulting practice may include: